Overview of Article 32 pretrial investigation

 Civilian witnesses

-• The final decision is within the discretion of the commander who ordered the investigation.
+- The final decision is at the commander’s discretion who ordered the investigation.

-• can be ordered to testify as an incident of employment if employed by the United States government and the Article 32 investigation concerns matters which are related to the civilian’s job.
+- can be ordered to testify as an incident of employment if employed by the United States government and the Article 32 investigation concerns matters related to the civilian’s job.
 Weston v.
 Dep’t. of Housing & Urban Develop., 724 F.2d 943 (Fed.
 Cir.
 1983).

 Local status of forces agreements (SOFA) may provide a mechanism for compelling the attendance of foreign nationals.